cmu-ci-lab/inverseTransportNetworks/README.md

 ## Learning code

 Codes used to train and evaluate our approach is inside folder learning/.
-Pre-trainined models with 5 different networks can be downloaded here.
+Pre-trained models with 5 different networks can be downloaded here.

 ## Built With